 Finding good quality cat food can be quite overwhelming with all the options on the market, let alone if you’re narrowing it down to low iodine levels as well.

-To make the search process easier for you, we’ve compiled a review list of the best low-sodium cat foods that you may find out there.
+To make the search process easier for you, I’ve compiled a review list of the best low-sodium cat foods that you may find out there.
 Let’s have a quick look at each one of them!

 1. Hill’s Prescription Diet y/d Feline Thyroid Health Canned Cat Food